 Meanwhile, Ukraine has urged NATO to make a decision soon on inviting Kiev to join the alliance.
 “The Vilnius summit will not be historic if it does not make a decision on Ukraine’s future in the alliance,” Ambassador Nataliia Galibarenko, Head of the Ukrainian delegation to NATO, stressed.

-According to Ambassador Galibarenko, Ukraine believes that NATO can clearly define the path for Kiev to join the alliance instead of continuing to repeat the statement about the open door policy towards new members.
+According to Ambassador Galibarenko, Ukraine believes that NATO can clearly define the path for Kiev to join the alliance instead of continuing to repeat the declaration of an open door policy towards new members.
 Explaining why NATO should admit Ukraine as a member, Ms. Galibarenko said that without Ukraine, protecting NATO's eastern flank would be an impossible task.
-She emphasized: "Just as Finland and Sweden strengthen NATO's northern flank, Ukraine will help ensure the security of the alliance in Eastern Europe and the Black Sea."
+She emphasized: "Just as Finland and Sweden strengthen NATO's northern flank, Ukraine will help ensure the security of the alliance in the Eastern Europe and Black Sea region."

 Source